ralphou/data-analysis-operations/hisAlarm/README.md

 Includes trio files with all required records, including app, view, templates, funcs and defs.
 A compiled pod is also available, tested with version 3.1.10.

-For automated alarming, a task needs to be configured to call `taskUpdateAlarms` regularly, for example every 5 minutes.
+For automated alarming, a task needs to be configured to call `taskUpdateAlarms()` regularly, for example every 5 minutes.

 # Dependencies
-Extension 'tools' is required.
+Extension `tools` is required.